Thomas Jefferson Quiz

 4. Implore His protection and favor

-President John Adams concurred and similarly declared:
+President John Adams concurred:

 The safety and prosperity of nations ultimately and essentially depend on the protection and the blessing of Almighty God, and the national acknowledgment of this truth is . . . an indispensable duty which the people owe to Him.2